At a Glance

 - Tasks: Support children with complex learning needs in KS1 & KS2 through 1:1 and small group sessions.

-- Company: Join a warm and inclusive primary school in Birmingham with a fantastic local reputation.
+- Company: Join a warm, inclusive primary school with a fantastic reputation in Birmingham.

 - Qualifications: Must have a minimum 2:2 UK degree and prior experience with children or young people.

-- Other info: Full-time role from April to July 2025, Monday to Friday, with immediate interviews available.
+- Other info: Full-time role from April to July 2025, Monday to Friday, with free on-site parking.

 Key Information: